mdtrotter/mdtrotter.github.io/TheStoryOfCivilization/Vol1.md

 - "The institutions, conventions, customs and laws that make up the complex structure of a society are the work of a hundred centuries and a billion minds; and one mind must not expect to comprehend them in one lifetime, much less in twenty years.
 We are warranted in concluding that morals are relative, and indispensable."

 ### Section 3
+- "In general, dishonesty rises with civilization, because under civilization the stakes of diplomacy are larger, there are more things to be stolen, and education makes men clever...
+Moral progress in history lies not so much in the improvement of the moral code as in the enlargement of the area within which it is applied...
+Morals, then, are soon endowed with religious sanctions, because mys- tery and supernaturalism lend a weight which can never attach to things empirically known and genetically understood; men are more easily ruled by imagination than by science."